 Prosciutto is usually eaten raw, but can be added to pasta or risotto.
 Add it at the last minute as lengthy cooking will toughen it and destroy the delicate flavour.

-For a classic no-fuss Italian starter, drape slices of prosciutto over quarter of a juicy melon - and that's it.
+For a classic, no-fuss Italian starter, drape slices of prosciutto over quarters of juicy melon.

-Also watch our video for a great dinner party recipe of beef Wellington wrapped in prosciutto:
+Watch our video for a great dinner party recipe of beef wellington wrapped in prosciutto:

 Try pancetta or ham.